multiversx/mx-docs/docs/developers/developer-reference/sc-to-sc-calls.md

     pub fn register_promise(self)
 ```

-Unlike the oold async call, it is possible to have more than one `register_promise` call in a transaction.
+Unlike the old async call, it is possible to have more than one `register_promise` call in a transaction.
 Execution is not terminated.

 In this example, we are building an `async V2 call` to a `destination` smart contract address using the adder contract's proxy: